 PPP or P3 – Public Private Partnership

-A PPP, or, as it is commonly known in Canada and the US, a P3, is a collaboration between public government entities and private companies, whereby private sector businesses finance, build and (in some cases) operate infrastructure or services and provide facility management through long term concession agreements.
+A PPP, or, as it is commonly known in Canada and the US, a P3, is a collaboration between public government entities and private companies, whereby private sector businesses finance, build and (in some cases) operate infrastructure or services and provide facilities management through long term concession agreements.
 They seek to transfer risk to those best able to manage risk, the private sector, in return for payments over the length of the project (usually at least 25 years).
-Payment is only made if services are delivered according to the requirements of the PPP agreement.
+Payment is only made if services are delivered according to the requirements of the P3 agreement.

 PFI – Private Finance Initiative